 Rainbow Springs State Park offers a wide variety of activities kids of all ages will enjoy.
 Costing just a few dollars per person to enter the park, you can easily spend the day exploring and swimming in the cool waters of the Rainbow River.

-There are several trails you can explore while visiting Rainbow Springs State Park.
+If you enjoy some easy hiking in Jacksonville, then you’ll love the trails at Rainbow Springs.
+There are several trails you can explore while visiting.
 Most of them are paved and very stroller friendly, making it a great place to wander with young children.
 Keep an eye out, you might even see some wildlife along the way.

 If you do venture down one of the trails at Rainbow Springs State Park, be sure to keep your eye out for waterfalls.
 There are several within the park however, depending on rainfall they might not be active all at the same time.